Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

 \begin{theorem} If $\M$ is a locally presentable, cofibrantly generated semi-model category in which the domains of the generating cofibrations are cofibrant.
 For any set of morphisms $\cat C$ in $\M$, there exists a cofibrantly generated semi-model structure $L_{\cat C}(\M)$ on $\M$ with weak equivalences defined to be the $\cat C$-local equivalences, (generating) cofibrations defined to match the (generating) cofibrations of $\M$, and fibrations defined by the right lifting property with respect to some set $J_{\cat C}$ of $\cat C$-local equivalences which are also cofibrations with cofibrant domains.
 Furthermore, the fibrant objects of $L_{\cat C}\M$ are precisely $\cat C$-local fibrant objects in $\M$. \end{theorem}

 \begin{proof} The semi-model structure on $L_{\cat C}(\M)$ will be obtained via Theorem \ref{thm:smith-thm-semi-output} as soon as we check conditions (1)-(5).
 We begin with condition (1).
-First, Lemma 4.5 of \cite{barwickSemi} states that the set of $\cat C$-local objects is an accessibly embedded, accessible subcategory of $\M$.
-This lemma remains true for semi-model categories, since the proof only requires the existence of an accessible fibrant replacement functor and the fact that the subcategory of weak equivalences is accessibly embedded and accessible.
-Next, this lemma implies that the class of $\cat C$-local equivalences is an accessibly embedded, accessible subcategory of $Arr(\M)$ (which is Lemma 4.6 in \cite{barwickSemi}).
-This proof only requires that $\kappa$-filtered colimits are homotopy colimits for sufficiently large $\kappa$, and again this holds for semi-model categories (see Proposition \ref{prop:semi-combinatorial-facts}).
-This completes the verification of (1).
+First, Lemma 4.5 of \cite{barwickSemi} states that the class of $\cat C$-local objects is an accessibly embedded, accessible subcategory of $\M$.
+This lemma remains true for semi-model categories, since the proof only requires the existence of an accessible fibrant replacement functor on cofibrant objects (thanks to the derived hom) and the fact that the subcategory of weak equivalences of simplicial sets is accessibly embedded and accessible.
+Next, Lemma 4.6 in \cite{barwickSemi} implies that the class of $\cat C$-local equivalences with cofibrant domains is an accessibly embedded, accessible subcategory of $Arr(\M)$.
+Barwick's proof only requires that $\kappa$-filtered colimits are homotopy colimits for sufficiently large $\kappa$, and again this holds for semi-model categories (see Proposition \ref{prop:semi-combinatorial-facts}).